 * * * * *

 Mark Yacano is a recognized innovator in the delivery of legal services and a trusted adviser to corporate law departments working with corporate counsel on both business and legal strategy.
-As the Global Practice Leader, Managed Legal Solutions at Major, Lindsey & Africa, Mark and his colleagues in the Solutions Practice Group work with clients to develop outsourced talent solutions that allow them to reduce their legal fees while improving the quality of work performed on their behalf.
-He can be reached at (202) 292-2887 and email@example.com.
+As the Global Practice Leader, Managed Legal Services at Major, Lindsey & Africa, Mark and his colleagues in the Solutions Practice Group work with clients to develop outsourced talent solutions that allow them to reduce their legal fees while improving the quality of work performed on their behalf.